ericlebrasseur/klayout-tutorial/klayout-tutorial.md

 Klayout is a free **GDS** and OASIS file editor.

 This document is an tutorial for **beginners**.
 Check the documentation at Klayout homepage for more details (https://www.klayout.de/).
+It was done with Klayout on Windows.
+Hopefully, it should not be much different on other systems.

 Here I show how to create GDS files with the **GUI** (Graphical User Interface).
 It's also possible to do it using python or ruby macro.
 This will be the subject of another tutorial (under construction).